cellgeni/nf-upload2irods/README.md

 4. Upload results are logged and saved to CSV format

 ### Metadata Process
-1. Metadata key-value pairs are extracted from the input CSV
+1. Metadata key-value pairs are extracted from the input CSV or JSON file
+2. If `--remove_existing_metadata` is enabled, existing metadata is removed first
-2. Each metadata attribute is attached to the specified iRODS collection
+3. Each metadata attribute is attached to the specified iRODS collection
-3. Existing metadata can be updated or new metadata can be added
+4. Existing metadata can be updated or new metadata can be added

 ## System Requirements